Initiatives for Preventing Pollution

 Reduction of NOx Emissions

-Astellas does not use any equipment that runs on fuel oil, which is a major source of SOx (sulfur oxide) emission.
+Astellas does not use any equipment that runs on fuel oil, which is a major source of SOx (sulfur oxide) emissions.

 Changes in Emissions Volume